 When the police arrived, Fernandez was using his wounded ex wife as a human shield out in the street.
 The officers acted quickly, telling the suspect to get on the ground.
 He didn’t comply.

-Knowing that Fernandez had already shot multiple people, the responding policemen cut the negotiations short.
+Knowing that Fernandez had already shot multiple people, the responding officer cut the negotiations short.
 While standing only a few feet from the suspect, the lead officer found an opening and took the shot.